Financial assistance in a disaster

 Determining if your damages are insurable or uninsurable

-Contact your insurance provider as a first step.
+Contact your insurance broker as a first step.
 They will provide you with information about your insurance coverage.

 Program staff are available to discuss how your insurance relates to your eligibility and application.